Circular Orbits (\(e = 0\))#

 If a satellite remains at a constant location above the earth’s equator, then the orbit is a circular geostationary equatorial orbit, or GEO.
 For GEO, the radial vector from the center of the earth to the satellite must have the same angular velocity as the surface of the earth.

-The sidereal day is approximately 23.93 hours, giving an inertial angular velocity of the Earth of:
+Using the duration of the sidereal day, we find an inertial angular velocity of the Earth of:

 The radius of GEO is